Downburst: Development stages of downbursts

 On a weather radar Doppler display, a downburst is seen as a couplet of radial winds in the outburst and cushion stages.
-The rightmost image shows such a display from the ARMOR Doppler Weather Radar in Huntsville, Alabama in 2012.
+The rightmost image shows such a display from the ARMOR Doppler Weather Radar in Huntsville, Alabama, in 2012.
 The radar is on the right side of the image and the downburst is along the line separating the velocity towards the radar (green), and the one moving away (red).

-Physical processes of dry and wet microbursts
+Physical processes of dry and wet downbursts

 Basic physical processes using simplified buoyancy equations

 Start by using the vertical momentum equation: